 Currently, most of us spend more time at home than we are used to.
-We study at home, we work at home, maybe we are sick or quarantined at home, all to reduce the risk of spread of infection.
+We study at home, we work at home, and maybe we are sick and at home.
 One challenge in adjusting to distance learning at home is that it can affect the structure and routines we have had before.

 To study at home